flayerlabs/xmtp-flaunchy/SYSTEM_ARCHITECTURE.md

 - **Smart flow-based routing** for 1-on-1 conversations
 - **QA Flow messages** (greetings, questions, help) are allowed but provide structured guidance
-- **Groups/Coins status queries** in DMs now fetch and display real data from GraphQL API
+- **Groups/Coins status queries** in DMs now fetch and display real live data from GraphQL API with holders, market cap, fees, and contract addresses
 - **Management and Coin Launch flows** are blocked with group requirement message
 - **No user state updates** for blocked direct message interactions
 - **Consistent structured responses** with clear step-by-step instructions